Volunteer Awards

 Volunteers contribute to the well-being of our community, and the Township is pleased to recognize outstanding volunteers and their contributions through the annual Volunteer Awards.

-Nominations are now open and members of the public are encouraged to nominate volunteers that deserve to be in the spotlight.
+Nominations for the 2024 Volunteer Awards will open in early 2025.
+Members of the public are encouraged to nominate volunteers that deserve to be in the spotlight.
 Examples may include volunteering for a local agency or school, coaching kids in sports, helping to protect the environment or assisting those in need.
-Nominations must be received by Monday, February 26, 2024.

 Eric Flowerdew Volunteer Award